Mohsin Naqvi (poet): Early life and education

 Naqvi was born on 10 May 1947 in Dera Ghazi Khan, Punjab, British India (now in Pakistan) as Ghulam Abbas Naqvi.
 His father, Syed Chirag Hussain Shah, was a saddlemaker and food vendor.
 He later became known by his pen name, Mohsin Naqvi.
 Naqvi had six siblings.
 His son Syed Aqeel Mohsin Naqvi is also a poet, whose poetry is also mainly concerned with Muhammad and Ahlulbait.

 Naqvi graduated from Government College Bosan Road in Multan and later earned his master's degree from the University of the Punjab, Lahore.

 Career

 Naqvi became known as the poet of the Ahl al-Bayt.
 His poetry about the Battle of Karbala is recited all over Pakistan.

 Naqvi published multiple books of poetry during his lifetime.
 He studied the basics of poetry from Rafiq Khawar Jaskani, a poet, in Dera Ghazi Khan.

 Death

-Naqvi was assassinated on 15 January 1996 near Moon Market, one of the main markets of Lahore.
+Naqvi was assassinated in a drive-by shooting on 15 January 1996 near Moon Market, one of the main markets of Lahore.